shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 : The server that issues access tokens to the client and agent after successfully authenticating a resource owner and obtaining authorization.

 Resource Server:
 : The server hosting the protected resources, capable of accepting and validating delegated access tokens.
+Resource server can be a model context protocol (MCP) server, another agent or genaric protected resource.

-Agent-Authorization Code:
+Authorization Code:
 : A temporary, single-use code issued by the authorization server to the client's redirect URI after the user has authenticated and granted consent for a specific agent to act on their behalf.
 This code is then provided to the agent.

 # Preconditions

-The AI agent holds a valid agent token, obtained via a separate process, which is not covered in this document.
+The agent holds a valid agent token, obtained via a separate process, which is not covered in this document.
 The agent token is used to authenticate the agent and authorize it to perform actions on its own behalf.

 # Protocol Overview